 2. Don’t surprise and delight customers — just delight them.
 You delight your customers by meeting their needs within the expectations they have for whatever you are offering, whether those expectations are high or low.
 A well-designed service is predictably excellent.
-If they don’t know what to expect from you, why will they come?
+If they don’t know what to expect from you, why will they seek you out?
 If their expectations aren’t met, why will they stay or return?

 3. Great service should not require heroic efforts by you — or the customer.
 Service design and delivery should be efficient, effective, scalable, and, if not error-proof, error-resistant.
 Employees should not need to be superheroes, bend the rules, or take shortcuts to give customers the experience you promise.
 Saving the customer time and money is just as important as saving yourself money.
-A well-designed company is easy for a customer to interact with and do business with at every stage.
+It is easy for a customer to interact with and do business with a well-designed company at every stage.

 5. You’re never done: Anticipate, create, innovate, iterate — and repeat.
 Many services companies have no formal innovation process, and the methods, structures, and protocols for product innovation often fail in services.
 But because the life cycle of a service needs to be managed as carefully as the life cycle of a product, companies must work to instill and support an innovative culture.
-Be aware that services innovation can happen anywhere in the value chain —co-creation and innovation with actual customers in the wild are just as valuable, or more so, as research in the lab.
+Be aware that services innovation can happen anywhere in the value chain —co-creation and innovation with actual customers in the wild are just as valuable as research in the lab, or more so.

 Winning Customers’ Minds, Not Hearts

-A company that has taken these principles to heart is Ryanair, the Dublin-based budget airline that has transformed itself with service design.
+Ryanair, the Dublin-based budget airline that recently transformed itself with service design, has taken these principles to heart.
 Even in an industry famous for being deaf to customer needs, Ryanair stood out.
 In 2007, the Economist described the airline as “a byword for appalling customer service,” citing its “jeering rudeness towards anyone or anything that gets in its way.”
 CEO Michael O’Leary even mused publicly about charging passengers for using lavatories.

 The carrier’s Hobbesian strategy of operating flights that were not only cheap, but nasty, brutish, and short worked — until it didn’t.
 Ryanair issued a profit warning in September 2013; it then saw its net income for fiscal year 2014 fall to €522.8 million (about $585 million), from €569.3 million in fiscal 2013, while other low-cost competitors were thriving.
 Seeing the writing in the sky, in late 2013 O’Leary decided that the company had to “stop unnecessarily pissing people off.”

-The person charged with that task has been Kenny Jacobs, who joined the company as CMO in January 2014 after 13 years in food retailing.
-Jacobs recalls thinking, “It is either going to be the worst or the best job that I’ve ever had in the customer marketing space,” he told us in an interview.
+The person charged with that task is Kenny Jacobs, who joined the company as CMO in January 2014 after 13 years in food retailing.
+Jacobs thought, “It is either going to be the worst or the best job that I’ve ever had in the customer marketing space,” he told us in an interview.

-The challenge for Ryanair was to stay true to its rock-bottom-price value proposition while figuring out how to improve customer experience.
+Ryanair had to stay true to its rock-bottom-price value proposition while improving customer experience.
 The airline focused on three key aspects of the journey: the digital experience, with a more user-friendly, intuitive website; the airport experience, with more streamlined, efficient operations; and the in-flight experience, by allowing people to bring on luggage and offering assigned seats (for a fee).
 Each addressed a major pain point in one of the three principal phases of a trip by air; none was untrue to the airline’s low-price promise; and the cost to the airline was minimal.
 Indeed, each element can save the company effort and money.

 That is the very opposite of Surf Air’s promise, which is a private-jet experience at a relatively reasonable price.
 We have bookended these two stories with a purpose — to demonstrate that service design is an instrument of strategy, a way to connect the boardroom to the day-to-day experiences of customers.
 The identity you seek to project is, indeed, the face your customers see.

 The mind-set and principles of service design are a critical way to improve how services are managed.
-The result of our industrial legacy in management thinking is that services, the biggest employer and creator of wealth, are too much managed by guess and by gosh.
+The result of their industrial legacy is that services, the biggest employer and creator of wealth, are too much managed by guess and by gosh.
 Company after company is underwhelming its customers and leaving money on the table.
 It’s time to stop that and take action.

 - Thomas A. Stewart is the executive director of the National Center for the Middle Market at Ohio State University.
 Formerly the chief marketing and knowledge officer of Booz & Company (now Strategy&) and editor-in-chief of Harvard Business Review, he is the author of Intellectual Capital (Crown, 1998) and The Wealth of Knowledge (Crown, 2007).

 - Patricia O’Connell is president of Aerten Consulting, a New York City–based firm that works with companies to devise content strategies and develop thought leadership for top management.
-She is the writer, with author Neil Smith, of the How Excellent Companies Avoid Dumb Things (Palgrave, 2012), and the former management editor of BloombergBusinessweek.com.
+She is the coauthor, with Neil Smith, of How Excellent Companies Avoid Dumb Things (Palgrave, 2012), and the former management editor of BloombergBusinessweek.com.